Value-Based Goal Setting: The Values-First Framework

 Feedback loops further enhance alignment by providing regular information about your progress.
 They represent the basic mechanism for learning and growth, allowing you to evaluate progress toward goals and course-correct accordingly.
 Effective feedback loops collect information quickly and provide context for measuring progress.

-For a more structured approach to personal reflection, you might consider power of journaling for self-reflection.
+For a more structured approach to personal reflection, see our guide on the power of journaling for self-reflection.

 How to Adjust Goals Without Losing Direction

 Maintaining alignment requires flexibility.
-Rigidly sticking to narrow goals that feel increasingly “wrong” makes your journey unnecessarily difficult.
+Rigidly sticking to narrow goals that feel increasingly wrong makes your journey unnecessarily difficult.
 Instead, focus on direction rather than fixed destinations.
-This approach makes it easier to manage daily advances than sudden leaps implied by traditional goal-setting.
+This approach makes it easier to manage daily advances than the sudden leaps implied by traditional goal-setting.

 Review your progress frequently, asking: